ionic-team/ionic-site/docs/v2/nightly/api/components/nav/NavController/index.md

 </h3>

-Returns `true` if there's a valid previous view that we can pop back to.
+Returns `true` if there's a valid previous page that we can pop back to.
 Otherwise returns false.